vecisf/SU-CompBio.github.io/course.md

 - [Chapter 3 - Data Wrangling](https://moderndive.com/3-wrangling.html) from the
   book Statistical Inference via Data Science: A ModernDive into R and the tidyverse by Chester Ismay and Albert Y. Kim.
-- Check out the [R for Data Science](https://r4ds.had.co.nz/) book.
+- Check out the full [R for Data Science](https://r4ds.had.co.nz/) book, if you haven't done it yet.

 ### Homework